hackforla/design-systems/.github/ISSUE_TEMPLATE/onboarding.md

 ---
-name: Onboarding issue template
+name: Onboarding onto the Design Systems Team
 about: New volunteers, start here!
-title: '[VOLUNTEER'S NAME] onboarding'
+title: '[VOLUNTEER NAME] onboarding'
 labels: 'size: 1 pt'
 assignees: ''

 ---
 # Conduct and logistics
 - [ ] Accept and abide by [our expectations](https://github.com/hackforla/design-systems/wiki/Getting-Started), including the HfLA code of conduct and norms
 - [ ] Be available for the [weekly meetings](https://github.com/hackforla/design-systems/wiki/Getting-Started)